Teevity/ice/README.md

           ice.billing_s3bucketname=billing_s3bucketname1,billing_s3bucketname2
           # prefix of the billing files. multiple prefixes are delimited by ","
           ice.billing_s3bucketprefix=,
+          # location for the billing bucket.
+It should be specified for buckets using v4 validation
+          ice.billing_s3bucketregion=eu-west-1,eu-central-1
           # specify your payer account id here if across-accounts IAM role access is used. multiple account ids are delimited by ",". "ice.billing_payerAccountId=,222222222222" means assumed role access is only used for the second bucket.
           ice.billing_payerAccountId=,123456789012
           # specify the assumed role name here if you use IAM role access to read from billing s3 bucket. multiple role names are delimited by ",". "ice.billing_accessRoleName=,ice" means assumed role access is only used for the second bucket.